ISUgenomics/bioinformatics-workbook/introduction/dataTerminology.md

 # Data Terminology

+## Learning Objective
+Upon completion of this section the learner will know the definitions for the following terms.

+* base/nucleotide
+* read
+* contig
+* scaffold
+* chromosome

 ## What is a base?
 There are four common bases in DNA sequence, ```A```denine, ```G```uanine, ```C```ytosine and ```T```hymine. ```U```racil is found in RNA inplace of Thyamine

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e2/Nucleotides_1.svg/1320px-Nucleotides_1.svg.png)
-More information about nucleotides can be found on [wikipedia](https://en.wikipedia.org/wiki/Nucleotide).
+Image taken from [wikipedia](https://en.wikipedia.org/wiki/Nucleotide) where more information about nucleotides can be found also be found.

 ## What is a read?
 A read is a string of bases represented by their one letter codes.
 Here is an example of a read that is 50 bases long.